Free Shipping | 30 Day Returns | Mix & Match Sitewide

 4. Use a low-heat setting if your machine dryer permits, otherwise hang and air dry

 Soak the safety vest in the mild shampoo and cold water solution for about 10 minutes.
 Then gently hand-scrub the safety vest.
 Do not dry-heat the safety vests because heat will only damage the luminous fabric of the cloth.
-Never dry your safety vests under the sun after washing.
+Never dry your safety vests in the sun after washing.

-ANSI Tested and OSHA approved safety vests come in colors fluorescent yellow-green, fluorescent orange-red and fluorescent red, not black.
+ANSI-tested and OSHA-approved safety vests come in colors fluorescent yellow-green, fluorescent orange-red, and fluorescent red, not black.

 Safety guidelines are strict with the color choices.
 The only colors that qualify for class 2 or class 3 apparel are fluorescent orange and yellow.